fastrgv/WorldCupSokerban/README.md

 Requires Windows, OSX or GNU/linux with a graphics card that supports OpenGL version 3.3;

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.

+Windows users may see some error messages (that may be ignored) pertaining to directory links.
+Directory links are needed only on OSX & Linux.

 You will see a new directory appear, that you may rename.